netvc/testing/draft-ietf-netvc-testing.md

 ### High Latency CQP

 High Latency CQP is used for evaluating incremental changes to a codec.
-It should not be used to compare unrelated codecs to each other.
+This method is well suited to compare codecs with similar coding tools.
 It allows codec features with intrinsic frame delay.

 - daala: -v=x -b 2
 - vp9: --end-usage=q --cq-level=x -lag-in-frames=25 -auto-alt-ref=2